-Hierarchy Hierarchy - Public Amenities Hierarchy Description Facilities provided Proposed facilities and tourists' activity.
+Hierarchy - Public Amenities Hierarchy Description Facilities provided Proposed facilities Regional Regional facilities are located in a main location for residents' and tourists' activity.
 The user catchment for these facilities extends to a region and they anticipate high and continual use.
-Accessible facilities May provide male and female facilities Minimum of four showers if required Management Program District District facilities are provided at a location for minor resident and tourist activity.
+Minimum of six unisex toilets Accessible facilities May provide male and female facilities Minimum of four showers if required As shown in the Public Amenities Management Program District District facilities are provided at a location for minor resident and tourist activity.
 The user catchments for these facilities are generally limited to the surrounding area, however they may act as an overflow for when demand at Regional facilities exceeds capacity.
-Minimum of three unisex toilets Accessible facilities Minimum of two showers if required As shown in the Public Amenities Management Program Local Local facilities provide for local water activities and access.
+Minimum of three unisex toilets Accessible facilities Minimum of two showers if required • As shown in the Public Amenities Management Program Local Local facilities provide for local water activities and access.
 The user catchments for these activities are limited.
 Usage patterns are low or sporadic and should anticipate casual usage.
 Minimum of one unisex toilet Accessible facilities Minimum of two showers if required As shown in the Public Amenities Management Program